PDF printable version of Zika virus - information for clinicians and public health practitioners (PDF 333 KB)

 No specific antiviral treatment is available for Zika virus infection.
 Treatment is generally supportive and can include rest, fluids, and use of analgesics and antipyretics.
 Because of similar geographic distribution and symptoms, patients with suspected Zika virus infections also should be evaluated and managed for possible dengue or chikungunya virus infection.
 Aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs) should be avoided until dengue can be ruled out to reduce the risk of haemorrhage.

 There is a risk of transmission of Zika virus from infected returning travellers in areas of North Queensland where a suitable vector, Aedes aegypti, occurs and which are currently considered dengue receptive.
 In these areas, public health authorities follow up on notified cases to mitigate the risk of local transmission.
-Cases in areas where transmission could occur will be advised to take additional measures to avoid being bitten by mosquitoes until fever subsides.
+Cases in areas where transmission could occur will be advised to take additional measures to avoid being bitten by mosquitoes. until fever subsides.

 Zika virus infection is notifiable in Australia as a flavivirus (unspecified) infection and should be notified to state and territory health departments.
 To guide reporting, the surveillance case definition is located on the Department of Health website.

-In North Queensland and parts of Central Queensland where mosquito vectors are present, clinicians should immediately report clinically suspected cases of Zika virus infection to local public health units, as they do for suspected cases of dengue.
+In North Queensland and parts of Central and Southwest Queensland where mosquito vectors are present, clinicians should immediately report clinically suspected cases of Zika virus infection to local public health units, as they do for suspected cases of dengue.

 Public health management of a laboratory confirmed case